-Priority for admission is given to applicants who are residents of Newfoundland and Labrador.
-Due to this admission priority, there are few international applicants admitted to the Program, Four Year and Fast-Track Option, each year.
+Priority for admission is given to applicants who are from Newfoundland and Labrador.
+Due to this admission priority, there are few international applicants admitted to the Four-Year Option and to the Fast-Track Option each year.

-International applicants applying to the Fast-Track Option should have an undergraduate degree completed, preferably in a health care area, and have the three required courses completed: Biology 3053, Biochemistry 1430 and Statistics 2500, or their equivalents.
-Please note: due to the intense pace of the Fast-Track Option, it is strongly advised that international applicants apply to the Four Year Program.
+International applicants applying to the Fast-Track Option should have an undergraduate degree completed, preferably in the health sciences, and have the three required courses completed: Biology 3053, Biochemistry 1430 and Statistics 2500, or their equivalents.
+Please note: due to the intense pace of the Fast-Track Option, it is strongly advised that international applicants apply to the Four-Year Program.

 Additional information on admission into Memorial University of Newfoundland for international applicants can be found here: http://www.mun.ca/regoff/admission/international.php

 More information and supports for international applicants can be found on these links: http://www.mun.ca/undergrad/international/index.php; http://www.mun.ca/international/

 If you are already an educated registered nurse, you can look at these websites for more applicable information:

 The Association of Registered Nurses of Newfoudland and Labrador (ARNNL): https://arnnl.ca/contact